IrinaMarques/animated_social_icons_bootstrap/README.md

-# animated_social_icons_bootstrap
+#Animating social icons.

+A small piece of website create with Bootstrap framework with animations.

-Animating social icons build with bootstrap framework
+Animating social icons like facebook, twitter, instagram and feedback.